S30 (ZVV)

-The S30 is a regional railway line of the Zürich S-Bahn on the ZVV (Zürich transportation network).
-It connects the cantons of Zürich and Thurgau, Switzerland, with some services extending to the canton of St. Gallen.
+The S30 is a regional railway line of the Zurich S-Bahn on the ZVV (Zürich transportation network).
+It connects the cantons of Zurich and Thurgau, Switzerland, with some services extending to the canton of St. Gallen.

 Route

 The line runs from Winterthur, canton of Zürich, via Frauenfeld, canton of Thurgau, to Weinfelden, also in Thurgau.

 Some services also extend to Romanshorn, Thurgau, and Rorschach, in the canton of St. Gallen.